abisop/nuttx-docs/en/platforms/sim/sim/boards/sim/index.md

 NOTES:

 > 1. X11 Configuration
 >
 >     This configuration uses an X11-based framebuffer driver.
 Of
 >     course, this configuration can only be used in environments that
->     support X11\!
+>     support X11!
 (And it may not even be usable in all of those
->     environments without some "tweaking" See discussion below under
+>     environments without some \"tweaking\" See discussion below under
 >     the nx11 configuration).
 >
 >     For examples, it expects to be able to include X11/Xlib.h.
 That
 >     currently fails on my Linux box.